Nilegfx/code-standard/css/README.md

  #CapitalCaseClassOrId {...} /*not recommended*/
  #ID_NAME {...} /*not recommended*/
 ```
-* try to describle it clearly without abbreviations. avoid names like `blue-bold-heading`, leave the defination of styles out of names, otherwise you may need to change it afterward when styles changed.
+* Try to describle it clearly without abbreviations. avoid names like `blue-bold-heading`, leave the defination of styles out of names, otherwise you may need to change it afterward when styles changed.
 Try to describle by "What it is" not "How it looks like"

 ```css
 .main-title-heading {...} /*recommended*/